AYLIEN/datascience-project-quickstarter/README.md

 #### Using the example library

-This example shows how to use the `zs_classification` library to create a zero-shot text classifier.
+Using the `zs_classification` library to create a zero-shot text classifier:
 ```python
 from zs_classification.classifier import ZeroShotClassifier
 from zs_classification.vector_store import NaiveVectorStore